Buckhannon, West Virginia: History

 The first courthouse was built in 1854.
 It served multiple functions, including as an opera house and town hall.
 Electricity was installed in 1891 to replace oil lamps, but the building suffered fire damage in the first six months of electrical service, eventually being razed in 1898.
 In its place, a Classical Revival style courthouse, designed by Charleston architect Harrison Albright, begun construction in 1899 and was completed in 1901.
 An annex of the same style was added in 1995.
 In the cornerstone of the main building is a time capsule filled with turn of the 19th century artifacts.

 The Sago Mine Disaster, January 2, 2006, killed 12 and left one survivor.
 Officials said that a lightning strike in the coal caused the explosion.
 It was the worst mining disaster in the US since a 2001 disaster in Alabama killed 13 people, and the worst disaster in West Virginia since a 1968 incident that killed 78 people.
 National and international news crews were in the area for upwards of three days to cover rescue and recovery efforts.

+The Flood of November 4 1985, Killed 2 in Buckhannon and left thousands of survivors.
+This was the highest flood recorded in Buckhannon history with the Buckhannon River reaching approximately 30 feet which is 7 feet above flood level.
+The flooding was due to Hurricane Juan The area was classified as a Major Disaster Area by President Ronald Regan Allowing Federal aid and assistance.